September 2022 United Kingdom mini-budget: Resignation of Truss as Prime Minister

 On 19 October, during Prime Minister's Questions, Truss addressed Parliament for the first time since the tax cut reversal; when Starmer asked why Truss should continue to lead the country, Truss responded: "I am a fighter and not a quitter.
 I have acted in the national interest to make sure that we have economic stability."
 On the same day, Braverman resigned as Home Secretary after a breach of security when she sent an official document using a personal email account, and used her resignation letter to criticise the Truss government's change of policy: "I have concerns about the direction of this government.
 Not only have we broken key pledges that were promised to our voters, but I have had serious concerns about this Government's commitment to honouring manifesto commitments, such as reducing overall migration numbers and stopping illegal migration, particularly the dangerous small boats crossings."
 Grant Shapps was appointed to replace her.
 This was followed by reports that Conservative MPs had been "manhandled" into voting with the government during a parliamentary vote on banning fracking in the UK, uncertainty about whether or not the vote was a vote of confidence, and reports that Chief Whip, Wendy Morton, and her deputy, Craig Whittaker, had resigned, a claim rejected by Downing Street.

 Brady held talks with Truss on 20 October, and she announced her resignation shortly afterwards, saying: "We set out a vision for a low-tax, high-growth economy that would take advantage of the freedoms of Brexit.
 I recognize though, given the situation, I cannot deliver the mandate on which I was elected by the Conservative Party.
 I have therefore spoken to His Majesty the King to announce that I am resigning as leader of the Conservative Party."
 She went on to confirm an election to choose her successor would be held within the following week.
 Rishi Sunak won the October 2022 Conservative Party leadership election unopposed, and he became prime minister on 25 October.
 In his first speech as prime minister, Sunak warned that "difficult decisions" lay ahead as he sought to deal with what he described as a "profound economic crisis" but said he would fix the mistakes made by his predecessor.
-Truss's resignation, 45 days into her term in office, made her the shortest serving UK prime minister.
+Truss's resignation, announced 45 days into her term in office, and her departure 49 days after her appointment made her the shortest serving UK prime minister.